tsaridas/stremio-docker/README.md

 ## Known issues

-- Unable to login through facebook
+- Unable to login through facebook.

 ## Common Use Cases